goeasy Ltd. Provides Update on Federal Budget and Announces New Funding Capacity

-/EIN News/ -- MISSISSAUGA, Ontario, March 28, 2023 (GLOBE NEWSWIRE) -- goeasy Ltd. (TSX: GSY), (“goeasy” or the “Company”), one of Canada’s leading non-prime consumer lenders, has provided an update regarding the Government of Canada’s intent to change the maximum allowable rate of interest outlined within the Federal Budget presented on March 28, 2023, and an update on recent enhancements that increase its sources of funding capacity.
+MISSISSAUGA, Ontario, March 28, 2023 (GLOBE NEWSWIRE) -- goeasy Ltd. GSY, ("goeasy" or the "Company"), one of Canada's leading non-prime consumer lenders, has provided an update regarding the Government of Canada's intent to change the maximum allowable rate of interest outlined within the Federal Budget presented on March 28, 2023, and an update on recent enhancements that increase its sources of funding capacity.

 Update on the Federal Budget